-In the commercial sector the pipeline in Sydney is growing again with new awards anticipated soon.
-The Sydney Central Precinct Renewal Program and Technology Hub is expected to generate multiple commercial opportunities for Heyday.
-For Trivantage, Woolworths and Coles continue to invest heavily in efficiencies, store renewals and new store formats and work has recently been secured with Aldi.
+In the commercial sector activity in NSW has picked up after being impacted by coronavirus and weather in the prior year.
+The Atlassian HQ Building electrical services contract was secured during the year and the Sydney Central Precinct Renewal Program and Technology Hub is expected to generate multiple commercial opportunities for Heyday in the coming years.
+For Trivantage, activity levels in the sector are expected to remain high with the major supermarkets continuing to invest heavily in efficiencies, store renewals and new store formats.